- Which is Best – Business Broker, M&A Advisor, or an Investment Banker? - October 2, 2023

 We shared with our readers the first step in Understanding the Importance of a Minimum Order in our last post.
-If an entrepreneur undertakes this first step, they have a complete top down list of her customers or clients—those producing the greatest to the least amount of gross revenue to their business.
+If a business owner takes this first step, they have a complete top down list of her customers or clients—those producing the greatest to the least amount of gross revenue to their business.

-With this information, the entrepreneur is now armed with extremely valuable information to understand where they are making money and how they may improve the value of their business.
+With this information, the business owner is now armed with extremely valuable information to understand where they are making money and how they may improve the value of their business.
 Without this understanding, an entrepreneur will undoubtedly, leave money on the table.

 Pareto’s Principle Definition